Movies Filmed in South Carolina – Something to Talk About

 - The facade of the USC Beaufort Performing Arts Center was used as the backdrop of Grace Bichon's college campus.

-- A large portion of the filming was done at Michael Rainey Antiques, which is located at 702 Craven Street in downtown Beaufort.
+- A large portion of the filming was done at Michael Rainey Antiques, which was located at 702 Craven Street in downtown Beaufort.

 - Gadsby's Restaurant in Beaufort, which is now Ollie's Downtown Seafood Restaurant (822 Bay Street), was used for the filming of a restaurant scene.
 Many local people were extras in that scene.